Why Battery Rated in Ah (Ampere hour), Not in VA.

 But,

-Why make up a new unit for battery capacity rating when an old one unit is doing just fine?
+Why make up a new unit for battery capacity rating when an old one is doing just fine?
 Of course!
 To make your lives as technicians and students more difficult ;).
 As they do for electricity units… i.e. 1 Unit of Electricity = 1kWh = 1 board of Trade Unit.

-- Related Post:Â Types of Batteries and Cells and Their Applications
+- Types of Batteries and Cells and Their Applications

 Why Battery is Not Rated in VA (Volt Ampere) or Watts?

 VA stands for volt amps.
 This is the measurement for apparent power one of the three types of power in AC circuits.
 The other two are true power, measured in watts and reactive power measured in VARS (Volt Amperes Reactive).
 The relationship between the three determines a high power factor which is what you want in an AC circuit.
-Batteries are DC where power factor is unity (i.e. P.f is not not applicable in DC circuits due to zero frequency).
+Batteries are DC where power factor is unity (i.e. P.F is not not applicable in DC circuits due to zero frequency).

-- Battery Library
+- Batteries Library

 what are the appications of superposition theorem